arvindrk47/arvindrk47/readme.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working as a python backend dev in Zotech ai technologies.
+- 🔭 I’m currently working as a python backend dev in Nesto technologies.

 - 🧑‍💻 Previously I worked on TCS as a System Engineer.